rssys/snowcat/doc/artifact_evaluation.md

 - Visit the website to download the data

-  One can download the data using their browser with a few button clicks.
+  One can download the data using the browser with a few button clicks.